 Global Position Satellite Monitoring (GPS or GPSM): An electronic monitoring program is provided through a body-attached one-piece device or a multi-device system that provides location tracking and violation via cellular data and/or voice communication to the Monitoring Center.
 On a scheduled (active, hybrid or passive) basis, tracking data is communicated to the Monitoring Center who then communicates violations and equipment status alerts via email, text message, and/or manual voice message to the designated Agency contact pursuant to established protocols.

+Passive Tracking: records an offender's location data throughout the day but does not transmit it in real-time.
+The device stores movement information, which is uploaded to a monitoring center later—typically daily—via a docking station or cellular signal, providing "after the fact" tracking.

+Priority Communication: Prioritized alerts during high-traffic or peak periods.
+Alerts may include, but not limited to, violation of critical conditions, safety threats, equipment tampering, and serious curfew violations.

 Radio Frequency Monitoring (RFM): Electronic monitoring service is used for home detention.
 Client wears a body-attached transmitter that communicates by radio frequency with a home receiver.
 The home receiver transmits data to the Monitoring Center by landline telephone or by cellular communication.
 Monitoring Center reports curfew violations and equipment status alerts to the designated Agency contact by email, text message, and/or manual voice message pursuant to established protocols.

 Receiver: Device that collects and transmits data regarding the status of the client and their movement, the health of the receiver and the attempts to cut or tamper with the band/strap.
 The receiver may be either a secondary device or attached to the client via an enhanced cut and tamper resistant band.